Sailing Vessel Beruta Ship’s Log

 The sky is overcast.
 Periodic rain, often with squalls, sometimes without.
 If the forecast is to be believed, it’ll be like this all week until that "lady" makes up her mind.
 She occasionally plays at being a category 1 hurricane but periodically downgrades to a tropical storm.
 Neither suits me.
 It’s right in my path.
 For now, it’s relatively safe to head toward the Tuvalu atolls — another 300 miles.
 After that, I’ll need to reassess the situation.

 Some have their equinox in March, others in May.
 Yesterday, my day was 2 minutes longer than the night; today, it’s already 1 minute shorter.
+This is my second equinox in the last month.
+The first one was in Honolulu but there my day became longer.

 Covered 100 miles in the last 24 hours.
 Speed relative to the water is 2-3 knots, but with a 1-1.5 knot current, it’s all 4!
 Nature is pushing me toward the storm, despite all my efforts to slow down.